jcc/blog-manual/en/start.md

 ## Create Admin

-You must to input your name、email and password to register a new account.
+You must to input your name, email and password to register a new account.

 Conveniently, you can create a new admin account by the `blog:admin` command: